Gaurav-P22/Canteen_Management_System/README.md

 # 2. Ordering System:
 Users can browse the menu, add items to their cart, and place orders seamlessly.
 The system supports order customization and provides an intuitive interface for order tracking.

-# 3. Payment Integration:
-Integrated payment gateways facilitate secure transactions, allowing users to make payments online, reducing reliance on cash transactions.

-# 4. Feedback and Ratings:
+# 3. Feedback and Ratings:
 Users can provide feedback on their orders, allowing the canteen management to improve service quality based on customer input.

-# 5. Responsive Design:
+# 4. Responsive Design:
 The system is designed to be accessible across various devices, ensuring a seamless experience for both desktop and mobile users.

 # Conclusion: